AronSchulman/MMAtt-DTA/README.md

 ```
 python main_user_predict.py -i /path/to/user_input.csv
 ```

+It is recommended to run the prediction on a GPU-equipped machine.

 After execution, the script produces a `model_output_predictions.csv` file in the same directory as the executed script.
 The file is identical to the input file, with the addition of a `prediction` column that contains the pairwise affinity predictions in pchembl or interaction score format, depending on your specification.